 Section 2: Music and Uses of Sound

 Music is made of sounds that are deliberately used in a regular pattern.
-Musical instruments vibrate at a set of natural frequencies called overtones, which is what produces an instrument’s distinct sound quality.
+For example, musical instruments vibrate at a set of natural frequencies called overtones, which produce an instrument’s distinct sound quality.
 The sound quality is the difference among sounds of the same pitch and loudness.
 That’s why pianos sound different than a flute playing the same note.

-Instruments use resonators, or hollow chambers that amplify sound when air inside vibrates.
-A violin produces sound by drawing a bow across stretched strings to make them vibrate.
-The hollow frame of the violin and the air inside of it act as a resonator.
-Similarly, a drum produces sound when the top of it is struck and it vibrates.
-The drum and the air inside of it are the resonator.
+Instruments use resonators or hollow chambers that amplify sound when the air inside vibrates.
+For example, a violin produces sound by drawing a bow across stretched strings to make them vibrate.
+The hollow frame of the violin and the air inside it act as a resonator.
+Similarly, a drum produces sound when the top of it is struck, and it vibrates.
+The drum and the air inside of it are the resonators.

 Engineers who specialize in acoustics study the properties of sound.
 They design concert halls to maximize sound quality and the reflection of sound waves.
 If you’ve ever noticed drapes in a concert hall, they are there because they’re made of a soft material that absorbs sound waves instead of reflecting them.

 Sound waves are also used to see inside the human body.
-An ultrasound produces sound waves at a high frequency, which are then able to pass through the skin.
-The waves that are reflected back are used to make an image.
-For example, when a woman is pregnant, a doctor uses an ultrasound machine to see an image of the fetus developing inside of her.
+An ultrasound produces sound waves at a high frequency, which can pass through the skin.
+The waves that are reflected are used to make an image.
+For example, when a woman is pregnant, a doctor uses an ultrasound machine to see an image of the fetus developing inside her.